 - Symptoms gradually improve as the child gets older; the condition usually disappears by puberty.
 The younger the patient and the smaller the number of the lesions, the higher the probability of spontaneous remission.
 An adult onset increases the risk of systemic involvement and persistence.

 - This usually occurs in the first year of life.

 - The rash is very itchy, with generalised yellowish, thickened skin.

-- Blisters are large, sometimes haemorrhagic, and occur spontaneously or following mild trauma.
+- Blisters are large and sometimes haemorrhagic; they occur spontaneously or following mild trauma.

 - With more extensive skin involvement, systemic symptoms are more likely.
 These include flushing, headache, palpitations, abdominal pain, diarrhoea, dyspnoea, wheezing, syncope, hypotensive shock and death.